Distributed Random Reshuffling Methods with Improved Convergence: Numerical Results

 \section{Numerical Results}

 This section presents two numerical examples that illustrate the performance of the proposed GT-RR and ED-RR algorithms compared with existing methods.
-We evaluate these algorithms on a strongly convex problem \eqref{eq:logistic} (satisfying the PL condition) and a general nonconvex problem \eqref{eq:ncvx_logistic} to verify the theoretical findings.
+We evaluate these algorithms on a strongly convex problem \eqref{eq:ls} (satisfying the PL condition) and for training a neural network to verify the theoretical findings.
 In general, the results demonstrate the superiority of GT-RR and ED-RR over their counterparts using unshuffled stochastic gradients (DSGT and ED) for sufficiently large $T$.
 Unlike D-RR which relies on small stepsizes to outperform unshuffled methods, GT-RR and ED-RR work under relatively large stepsizes.
 We acknowledge that some codes are from \cite{qureshi2020s}.
+All the results are averaged over $10$ repeated runs.
+We denote $x_{i,t}:=x_{i,t}^0$ and $\bar{x}_t:=\bar{x}_t^0$ for simplicity.

 The considered graph topologies are shown in Fig. \ref{fig:graph}.